 This plays into autism and anxiety as well.

 Maybe more interestingly, scientists were able to create anxiety and remove it in the other direction:

-In other studies, disruptions of the microbiome induced mice behavior that mimics human anxiety, depression and even autism.
+In other studies, disruptions of the microbiome induced mice behavior that mimics human anxiety, depression, and even autism.
 In some cases, scientists restored more normal behavior by treating their test subjects with certain strains of benign bacteria.

-Once researchers started to see these powerful effects of gut bacteria on anxiety and a range mental health issues, the term "psychobiotics" came into fashion.
+Once researchers started to see these powerful effects of gut bacteria on anxiety and a range of mental health issues, the term "psychobiotics" came into fashion.

 Gut bacteria that directly affect mental health for better and worse.

 Psychobiotics have their effects along a few key pathways:

 - Inflammation and immune response (see CBD for inflammation and anxiety)